Spanish Architecture Award

-The Spanish Architecture Award (Premio de Arquitectura Española) is a prize which has been given biannually by the Consejo Superior de los Colegios de Arquitectos de España (CSCAE) since 1993.
+The Spanish Architecture Award (Premio de Arquitectura Española) is a prize which has been given biennially by the Consejo Superior de los Colegios de Arquitectos de España (CSCAE) since 1993.

 It was created to publicize the quality of architectural works in Spain.
 It is granted to the finished work that is considered worthy of recognition for its architectural singularity, its innovative contribution, and its paradigmatic construction quality.
 The winner is chosen by a jury comprising the head of the CSCAE, government ministers, and prominent architects.